-Cheque deposit results inflow of funds.
+A cheque deposit results in an inflow of funds.

-We will understand JE in Q&A form.
+We will understand JE in the Q&A form.

-What does Cheque deposit mean?
+What does a Cheque deposit mean?

-Its a receipt from the debtors.
+It’s a receipt from the debtors.

-Where is Cheque deposited?
+Where is the Cheque deposited?

-Deposit happens in Banks
+Deposit happens in Banks.

 How to record the Journal Entry?